Breadcrumb

 Course Requirements

-Most Music students will have taken A level Music or equivalent, but it’s possible to study Music at Cambridge without having studied the subject at A level (or equivalent); however, such candidates will normally need to have achieved a Merit or above at Grade 8 ABRSM Theory to be eligible for a place.
-Music Technology is not normally an acceptable substitute.
-Some degree of keyboard ability is useful, as there is a small keyboard element in the first year, and in several papers it helps if you are able to try out ideas on the piano.
-For these reasons, it is helpful if you have some keyboard ability – a minimum of Grade 6 is generally thought desirable.
+Some degree of keyboard ability is useful, as there is a small keyboard element in the first year, and in several other papers it can help if you are able to try out ideas on the piano.
+For these reasons it is helpful if you have some basic keyboard ability.
 Applicants should be interested to explore the Western classical repertoire as well as other genres of music, should already know a variety of composers/performers, and should be beginning to read about music, ideally beyond what is required in the A level course.
 A well-developed musical ear and some proficiency in harmony and counterpoint are also desirable, though few successful applicants have equal ability in all these areas.

 The application process